-To fulfill these requirements, this budget includes five books and several bills.
-The central volume, Executive Budget Briefing Book, contains the Budget Director's Message, which presents the Governor's fiscal blueprint for 2011-12 and explains the State's Financial Plan.
+To fulfill these requirements, this budget includes materials accessible to the general public through the Budget Division's official website (www.budget.ny.gov).
+The central volume, Executive Budget Briefing Book, contains the Budget Director's Message, which presents the Governor's fiscal blueprint for 2012-13 and explains the State's Financial Plan.
 It also includes highlights of major initiatives, and a list of the legislative proposals needed to implement the proposed budget.